TCadeAbrams/complexity-dual-task-conceptual/README.md

 # High vs Low Skill Graphic
 The image below details a conceptual representation of higher and lower skilled individuals and their respective interactions between cognitive and motor aspects of performance in embodied and continuous decision-making paradigms.

-**Note**: Higher skilled individuals have more potential motor-cognitive solutions camparitavely, however, lower skilled individuals have a vast number of potential motor-cognitive solutions within their solution space.
+**Note**: Higher skilled individuals have more potential motor-cognitive solutions comparatively, however, lower skilled individuals have a vast number of potential motor-cognitive solutions within their solution space.

 ![alt text](https://github.com/PlayfulMaven/complexity-dual-task-conceptual/blob/main/high-vs-low-graphic.png?raw=true)